baidu/san-website/source/_posts/en/tutorial/component.md

 new HelloComponent().attach(document.body);
 ```

-When defining a component no in ESNext way, it is boring to create a function, call **san.inherits** and define various prototypes.
+When defining a component in non-ESNext way, it is boring to create a function, call **san.inherits** and define various prototypes.
 San provides a shortcut method **san.defineComponent** to make it easy.

 ```javascript
 var MyApp = san.defineComponent({